Pockity/faq.pockity.app/entries.markdown

 --------------------------
 ```

-In a double entry system, the total transaction amount should always result to zero, which is achieved by transfering funds from the Account to the Category.
+In a double entry system, the total transaction amount should always result to zero, which is achieved by transferring funds from the Account to the Category.

 In effect, Categories function like an expense account which always get credited.
-As they are not *owned* by you, the funds transfered to them are no longer available.
+As they are not *owned* by you, the funds transferred to them are no longer available.

 #### Transfers